AdrienCorenflos/jax-workshop/README.md

 ## Workshop organisation

-As a consequence, this workshop will be split into three independent streams that will be subdivided into three different levels from beginner to advanced, which we will try and combine together at the end of the session.
+As a consequence, this workshop will be split into independent streams that will be subdivided into three different levels from beginner to advanced, which we will try and combine together at the end of the session.

 The three different streams will be the following: randomness, controlflow and differentiability.

 ### Randomness

+### Parallelization/Vectorization

 ### Controlflow